uniqueone2000/CEvelyn-MDD-1409/ReadMe.md

 1. **Github Repository Setup**

-..* Log in to github account
+..* Log in to github account.
-..* Create a repository
+..* Create a repository.

 2. **Local development envrionment setup**